 By Marcia Apperson | Assistant Director, PBS Standards & Practices

 The minimum wage rate is an important policy debate playing out across the country.
-Earlier this year, New Jersey became the fourth state to pass a law that will gradually raise the minimum hourly wage to $15 – up from a current rate of $8.85.
+In 2019, New Jersey became the fourth state to pass a law that will gradually raise the minimum hourly wage to $15 – up from a current rate of $8.85.

 The process to get new legislation passed was a long, often heated one, among the state’s lawmakers.